← Back to Blog

 This guide explains what likely changed, how to restore the classic IDE workspace, and how to recover your previous chat history, settings, and extensions.

-What Changed in Antigravity 2.0+
+What Changed in Google Antigravity 2.0.1+?
+(The Agent vs. IDE Split)

 Based on the observed behavior after the 2.0.1 update, Google appears to have separated Antigravity into two distinct layers: